-The most common variety are 0% APR credit cards, which tend to be offered for 12 months.
+The most common variety are “0% APR credit cards,” which tend to be offered for 12 months or longer.

-However, Citi and Discover also have some offers for as long as 18 months.
+Some issuers such as Citi and Discover also have 0% APR offers for as long as 18 months.

-And there was a time not too long ago when some card issuers offered 0% APR for a full 24 months!
+And there was a time not too long ago when a few daring credit card companies offered 0% APR for a full 24 months!

 0% Intro APR on Purchases